hangtranqb73/Single-OpenVPN-Server-to-Handdle-Multiple-Client-with-Static-public-IP-for-each-/README.md

 # Multiple Static Public IP to Multiple Client Using Single OpenVpn Server on Ubuntu 18.04
 it is a post installation modification on OpenVPN server to handle multiple client with individual static IP

-First, install OpenVPN server and configure necessary certificate for server and client.
-A nice script to deploy a complete OpenVPN server with client profile, is available at https://github.com/Angristan/OpenVPN-install
+First, install OpenVPN server and configure necessary certificate for server and client. if your server having multiple IP address and u want to serve multiple client with seperate public ip then following config is useful.

 Following 2 Dummy IP addresses assumed as public IP
 ```
 Public IP-1: 223.10.10.50 255.255.255.0
 Public IP-2: 223.10.11.51 255.255.255.0